swedenconnect/signservice/audit/base/README.md

 ## About

-The `signservice-audit-base` module contains implementations for a simple file based audit logger and an implementation that uses an underlying log system.
+The `signservice-audit-base` module contains implementations for a simple file based audit logger, an implementation that uses an underlying log system and a callback logger.

 <a name="file-audit-logger"></a>
 ## FileAuditLogger